ucdavis-bioinformatics-training/2025-June-RNA-Seq-Analysis/data_reduction/02-alignment-indexref_mm.md

     sbatch star_index.slurm
     ```

     This step will take a couple hours.
 You can look at the [STAR documentation](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) while you wait.
-All of the output files will be written to the star index directory **star.overlap100.gencode.M32**.
+All of the output files will be written to the star index directory **star.overlap100.gencode.M35**.

     **IF For the sake of time, or for some reason it didn't finish, is corrupted, or you missed the session, you can link over a completed copy.** If the indexing job is still running, it should be canceled first.

     ```bash
+    cd /share/workshop/mrnaseq_workshop/$USER/
+    mkdir -p References; cd References
+    if [ -d star.overlap100.gencode.M35 ] then
+      rm -rf star.overlap100.gencode.M35
+    fi
-    ln -s /share/workshop/mrnaseq_workshop/Data/star.overlap100.gencode.M32
+    ln -s /share/workshop/mrnaseq_workshop/Data/star.overlap100.gencode.M35 .
     ```